Melissa K. Norris

 Preparing Your Seed Potatoes

 Once your seed potatoes are sprouting, you have two options.
 If the potato is large and has more than four eyes, you can cut your seed potato (giving you two seed potatoes).
-However, your seed potato needs to be at least 1 to 2 ounces in order to have enough food to feed the emerging sprouts so I don't cut my potatoes unless they're at least 4 ounces in size.
+However, your seed potato needs to be at least 1 to 2 ounces to have enough food to feed the emerging sprouts, so I don’t cut my potatoes unless they’re at least 4 ounces in size.

-I prefer to plant whole seed potatoes, these produce more pounds per plant for me and less chance of the potato rotting in the ground.
+I prefer to plant whole-seed potatoes.
+These produce more pounds per plant for me and less chance of the potato rotting in the ground.

 How to Cut Seed Potatoes Before Planting